MGalal07/Car_insurance_claim_model/README.md

-# Car Insurance Claims Analysis & Model
+# Car Insurance Claims EDA & Model

 ## Overview
 This repository contains an analysis of a car insurance claims dataset aimed at understanding the factors influencing whether a customer will file a claim.
 The project includes data preprocessing, exploratory data analysis (EDA), and modeling using logistic regression.